cfpb/design-system/docs/pages/buttons.md

           printed, buttons are presented as links.
 See [Printed links](https://cfpb.github.io/design-system/components/links#printed-links)
           on the Links page for specifications.
-  - variation_group_name: Buttons with icons
-    variations: []
-    variation_group_description: >-
-      * An icon should appear after the text it represents.
-The only exception is the back button, in which the icon should appear before the button’s text.

-      * Each icon should be used exclusively and consistently for one action.

-      * Icons should never be underlined.
 use_cases: Buttons signal actions.
 They should be used sparingly; each additional button on a page reduces the visual prominence of a call to action.
   In contrast, [links](https://cfpb.github.io/design-system/components/links)